irilstr/irilstr/README.md

 Welcome to my GitHub profile!

-I'm currently a master's student at NTNU, specializing in software development.
+I'm currently a 4th year master's student at NTNU, specializing in software development.
 I enjoy working on practical projects, learning new technologies, and building tools that are both functional and user-friendly.

 ## Work experience